 You should ask your healthcare team how to best manage any symptoms you’re experiencing, and how you can improve how you feel.
 Acute symptoms can last up to six months.
 After that time, your body either rids itself of the virus or the virus remains in your blood stream.

 If your body can’t get rid of the virus, it may become a chronic (or long-term) infection.
 Chronic hepatitis C may cause liver damage and liver cancer.
-Roughly 75 to 80 percent of people in the United States with hepatitis C will develop a chronic infection.
+Roughly

 In addition to medical treatment, positive lifestyle changes may also help you treat your condition.
 Talk to your healthcare team about what you can do to improve your symptoms.
 Also ask about specific diet and exercise recommendations.